Healthdirect Free Australian health advice you can count on.

 Will chemotherapy affect my fertility?

-In women, chemotherapy may also affect your menstrual cycle, causing it to become irregular or stop completely while you are receiving treatment.
-In some cases, your cycle will return after you stop chemotherapy, but in other cases it will stop permanently, causing early menopause, and making it impossible to conceive naturally.
+Chemotherapy may also affect your menstrual cycle (periods).
+Your periods can become irregular or stop completely while you are receiving treatment.
+Your cycle may return after you stop chemotherapy, but it can sometimes stop permanently, causing early menopause.
+This makes it impossible to conceive naturally.

 Resources and support

 Dealing with cancer and cancer treatment can feel very overwhelming.
-There are many organisations that can help with information and support, including:
+There are many organisations that can help with information and support.

 Learn more here about the development and quality assurance of healthdirect content.